flegh113/FxWordlist/README.md

 - **_OPTIMIZED_** (default mode)

-`command: python main.py -m optimized informations.txt (if no options are used, the default mode will be automatically activated.)`
+`python main.py -m optimized informations.txt (if no options are used, the default mode will be automatically activated.)`

 1. Description :
 >> Optimized mode is the default mode.
 It aims to generate password lists that optimize both quantity and quality.
 As a result, most of the program's features are probabilistically designed to retain only the most likely passwords.